 You will encounter many problems that must be overcome along your journey to financial freedom.
 You will pay a price to reach your goal.

 To stay the course long enough to succeed, you must be motivated by a commitment that runs deeper than just the lifestyle that money can buy.
 This step-by-step course to financial freedom can help you find your “why” to propel you toward your goal.

 Get This Article Sent to Your Inbox as a PDF…

 2nd Wealth Building Principle: Give More Value Than You Take

 Adding value to the world by giving more than you receive makes everyone better off.
-That is how you build true wealth.
-You improve other’s lives by improving your own.
+That's how you build true wealth.
+You improve others lives by improving your own.

-By giving more value than you receive, success becomes a measure of how much you have given.
-The wealthier you become the more you are giving to others.
+By giving more value than you receive, success becomes a measure of how much you've given.
+The wealthier you become, the more you are giving to others.

 “From what we get in life, we make a living.
 From what we give, we make a life.” – Arthur Ashe